-Methods of Assessment of Learning Outcomes: Assessment of the learning outcomes will be achieved through homework assignments, three midterm exams, and a final exam.
+Methods of Assessment of Learning Outcomes: Assessment of the learning outcomes will be achieved through homework assignments, quizzes, three midterm exams, and a final exam.
 The exams will have both multiple choice questions and comprehensive problems.

 Homework Assignments: will be assigned weekly through Webwork.
 Students will receive the instructor's message for login information.
 Due dates are indicated on each assignment.
 Students should spend very first week to get familiar with the system.
+If a student does not receive Webwork message from the instructor by Tuesday, January 26, 2021, he/she must contact the instructor immediately.

-Webwork Link: https://webwork.math.ttu.edu/webwork2/f20lhoangm2450s011/
+Webwork Link: https://webwork.math.ttu.edu/webwork2/spr211hoangm2450sD01s002/